-Qualifying examinations: 1) Religion and Nature in Religious Studies and the Social and Natural Sciences; 2) Religion and Nature in Ethics and Philosophy; 3) Religion, Nature, and Society; 4) A fourth exam in a secondary area, which can be one of the exams in Religions of Asia or Religion in the Americas, or another field such as Indigenous Religions, Sociology, Anthropology, or Philosophy of Religion, among others.
-This exam is to be determined in consultation with the student's advisory committee: 5) Oral examination, to be taken upon successful completion of the four written examinations.
+Qualifying examinations: The specific exams are determined by the Graduate Committee chair incantation with the student and the Graduate Committee.
+These exams are often structured in the following way: 1) Religion and Nature in Theoretical Perspectives 2) Religion and Nature in Ethics and Philosophy; 3) Religion and Nature in the Occidental World, North America, or Asia; 4) A fourth exam in a secondary area, which can be one of the exams in Religions of Asia or Religion in the Americas, or another field such as Indigenous Religions, Sociology, Anthropology, or Philosophy of Religion, among others.
+5) Oral examination, to be taken upon successful completion of the four written examinations.
 The oral examination will be based on the answers to the written examinations.
-Most students will take the above four exams.
-Alternatives may be approved by the mutual agreement of the committee and student.
-A student taking a global, comparative approach, for example, may propose taking for the fourth exam, a second region, discipline or tradition-based exam, such as both religion and nature in Eastern hemisphere and religion and nature in the Western hemisphere.